dennislysenko/add-to-spotify-chrome/README.md

 Add to Spotify
 ==============

-Chrome extension that lets you add songs from any music player to your Spotify playlists.
+Chrome extension that lets you add songs from most popular music players to your Spotify playlists.

 Based on https://github.com/riffdigital/riff-scrobbler.